Raymond-Xrh/Raymond-Xrh.github.io/_posts/2025-3-1-Principles.md

 - Knowledge, like DNA, get passed down on generations and impact the path of evolution
 - The world is littered with once-great things that deteriorated and failed.
 Check them out; figure out why

+### You are simultaneously everything, nothing, and to-be.

 Work Principles
 ===